SultanAbbas0/TeamXtreme/README.md

 Install dependencies from pubspec.yaml by running flutter packages from the project root (see using packages documentation for details and how to do this in the editor).

-Open and edit the project and enjoy using KFUPM Student App!
+Open and edit the project and enjoy using the KFUPM Student App!

 ## Screenshots: